noriakis/software/docs/biotextgraph/03-metacyc_manual.md

 Also, if you want to search for the NCBI tax identifiers and want to use species names as queries, First you should convert the IDs using `convertMetaCyc` function using `taxonomizr`.
-Next you search for converted names for the interested species, and input this data frame to `wcMan`.
+Next you search for converted names for the interested species, and input this data frame to `manual`.